 - explication

 - analysis

-- comparison/contrast
+- · comparison/contrast

-Great critics learn to use many reading skills and to demonstrate to audiences how they read, understand, and critique a text.
-Interpretation requires great skill and is difficult to master.
+Great critics learn to use many reading skills and to show audiences how they read a text.
+Interpretation requires skills as well and is difficult to master.
 The two interpretive paradigms you will learn are:

-- explicatory, which transforms implicit meaning into explicit meaning. - symptomatic, which suggest a text's explicit message is betrayed by another message that the text has attempted to disguise.
+- · explicatory, which transforms implicit meaning into explicit meaning. - symptomatic, which suggest a text's explicit message is betrayed by another message that the text has attempted to disguise.